andreasgriffin/bitcoin-safe/README.md

   - Transaction flow diagrams, visualizing inputs and outputs, click on inputs and output to trace the money flow
 - **Sending** for non-technical users
   - 1-click fee selection via mempool-blocks
-  - Automatic merging of small utxos when fees are low
+  - Automatic merging of utxos when fees are low
 - **Collaborative**:
   - Label synchronization between different computers and encrypted cloud backup
   - Wallet chat and PSBTs sharing between different computers